cjheyde/cjheyde/README.md

 ### Hello!
 Carla Heyde here <img src="https://img.icons8.com/stickers/100/000000/like--v1.png" height=20/>

 🤔 I’m currently learning MongoDB, Python and Unity =)</br>
-🌱 I love nature, life and the ecosystem.
+🌱 I love nature, people, life and the ecosystem.
 All projects that respect them are of my interest!</br>
-👯 I’m looking to collaborate on Social Projects that improve communities life quality.</br>
+👯 I want to collaborate on Social Projects that improve life quality.</br>
 💬 Ask me about anything!
-I love to talk and I am a good listener!</br>
+I love to get to know as many people as possible, because each one is terribly beautiful!</br>

 📫 How to reach me: https://linktr.ee/carlaheyde &nbsp; &nbsp;</br>

+These are the languages, technologies and tools I have been learning and using for the last year:
 <p>
    <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript" title="JavaScript" target="_blank">
 	<img src="https://github.com/get-icon/geticon/blob/master/icons/javascript.svg" alt="JavaScript" width="25px" height="25px">